From Tariffs to F-35: The India-US Strategic Rift

 India’s Defence Strategy: Prioritising Self-Reliance:

-India's decision to forego the F-35 aligns with its “Make in India” initiative that aims to increase domestic production and decrease the dependence on foreign countries in terms of possessing defence equipment.
-The Prime Minister Modi regime has taken partnership related to joint designing and manufacturing to the next level, when talks with General Electric as well as Hindustan Aeronautics Limited on co-manufacturing F414 jet engines are still underway.
+India’s decision to forego the F-35 aligns with its “Make in India” initiative to increase domestic production and decrease dependence on foreign countries regarding the possession of defence equipment.
+The Prime Minister Modi regime has taken partnerships related to joint design and manufacturing to the next level, with talks with General Electric and Hindustan Aeronautics Limited on co-manufacturing F414 jet engines still underway.
 India has set a target of producing fuselages of Rafale planes by 2028, further enhancing its indigenisation targets.

 Practical considerations also apply when the F-35 has to be rejected.
-With the expensive cost and maintenance demanded of the jet, India's defence budget will be stretched with an expected expenditure of above $200 billion in the next decade to modernise.
-In addition, the air force of India is currently already using a combination of Russian, French, as well as domestic platforms, so incorporating an extra-complex platform such as the F-35 may stretch the logistics and interoperability.
-Indian authorities, along with Air Force commander AP Singh, have voiced doubt on F-35, especially its cost of $80 million, and how appropriate it would be for the Indian forces.
+With the jet’s high cost and maintenance demands, India’s defence budget will be stretched with an expected expenditure of above $200 billion in the next decade to modernise.
+In addition, India’s air force currently uses a combination of Russian, French, and domestic platforms, so incorporating an extra-complex platform such as the F-35 may stretch the logistics and interoperability.
+Indian authorities and Air Force commander AP Singh have voiced doubt on F-35, especially its cost of $80 million, and how appropriate it would be for the Indian forces.

 Alternative Defence Options: Russia's Su-57 and Beyond